gkorpal/gkorpal.github.io/_pages/computer.md

 ---

 Here we discuss the cryptosystems which play an important role in internet security.
-These are considered secure against computers (built using classical physics theories).
+These are considered secure against computers built using classical physics theories (binary, electronic, digital, programmable,...).

 To get started, I would recommend the following:
 |S. No.| Resource |